dawnofthedebayan/VSSegCode/README.md

 8. [Citation](#8-citation)
 9. [License](#9-license)

----

-## 1. Introduction
+## 1. Overview

-CASCADENET is a deep learning model designed for the automatic segmentation of Vestibular Schwannoma (VS) from T1 and T2-weighted Magnetic Resonance Images (MRI).
-Management of VS necessitates accurate tumor size estimation, traditionally relying on linear dimensions.
-A more precise approach involves volumetric measurements over time.
-Both methods require manual tumor delineation in MRI slices, which is time-consuming and labor-intensive.
-Automatic segmentation is essential for enhancing clinical workflow and aiding patient management.
+This repository contains the implementation of our two-stage Convolutional Neural Network (CNN) model for the automatic segmentation of Vestibular Schwannoma (VS) from T1 and T2-weighted Magnetic Resonance Images (MRI).
+This project aims to improve the accuracy of tumor size estimation in VS, which is crucial for patient management and clinical workflow.

-CASCADENET is a two-stage Convolutional Neural Network (CNN) model that simplifies the segmentation process.
-The first CNN generates an initial tumor region estimate, and the second CNN refines it using the predicted segmentation mask and input image.
-Spatial attention is incorporated by leveraging the first CNN's encoder features to enhance segmentation accuracy in the second CNN.

 ## 2. Installation

-To use CASCADENET, you will need the following software and libraries:
+To use our network, you will need the following software and libraries:

 You can install these dependencies using the following command: